martinjaros/thesis/sources/4-graphics.md

 Table: EGL function for OpenGL ES initialization

+Graphical pipeline is described in the diagram below.
-Graphical pipeline is programmable, the program runs on the GPU, while OpenGL API is used for communication with the application running on CPU.
+The pipeline is programmable, the program runs on the GPU, while OpenGL API is used for communication with the application running on CPU.

 ![OpenGL ES pipeline][pipeline]